johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

 ## Final changes to the Celeritas CLI application
 ### Updating our templates in the CLI, and making some changes to the myapp
 ### Creating our skeleton app
+### Additional updates to the skeleton application and the celeritas project